I think therefore I am

 A spacious mind is clear and alert but as generous as the sky.
 Allow thoughts and feelings to come and go like clouds in the sky.
 Let thoughts float by like bubbles on air in this spacious field of awareness.
 Notice how you feel when you experience moments of abiding in spacious awareness.
-Don't you feel content, present and free?
+In this moment do you feel more content, present and free?

 Enjoy any opportunity to experience the “space” between thoughts which is unconditioned awareness, your essential nature.
 Ask yourself, who is aware of passing thoughts, feelings and sensations?
 "I am aware.
 I am awareness.
-I am the one who is aware."
+I am the one who is simply aware."

 Thoughts and feelings arise in the spaciousness of your essential nature, unconditioned awareness.
-But our essential nature is fundamentally independent from its changing contents - thoughts, feelings, perceptions, etc.
+But our essential nature is fundamentally independent of its changing contents - thoughts, feelings, perceptions, etc.

 "You know moments in your life when a thought completely disappears into silence, but still you are.”
-John Klein
+Jean Klein

 The habit of focusing on the “things” that arise in the mind, rather than on the spacious nature of mind, is similar to our tendency to focus on things in our environment and overlook space.
 In the contemplative photography class I teach we have a practice period focused solely on appreciating the space in our environment versus the objects within space.
-Similarly we can enjoy the space of awareness versus objects of awareness like thoughts.
+Similarly we can enjoy the space of awareness versus objects of awareness like thoughts, feelings or perceptions.

 In the external environment we experience space most obviously in the sky.
-You might like to try Sky Gazing meditation, rooted in the Dzogchen tradition in Vajrayana Buddhism.
-Several minutes of enjoying sky gazing supports the experience of mind as spacious as the sky.
-Thoughts appear and disappear in the spaciousness of awareness like clouds or birds appear in the vast space of infinite sky.
-Research indicates that even just a few moments of gazing at the sky can increase a person's level of contentment.
+You might like to try Sky Gazing meditation, rooted in the Dzogchen tradition of Vajrayana Buddhism.
+Several minutes of enjoying sky gazing will support the experience of mind as spacious as the sky.
+Thoughts appear and disappear in the spaciousness of awareness like clouds or birds appear in the vast space of the infinite sky.
+Research indicates that even just a few moments of gazing at the sky can increase your level of contentment.